 Guided Options and Open Options

-Select 90 credits from the list below, these may include 30 credits of approproate level language aquisition modules and 30 credits from the list of Postgraduate Open Options.
+Select 90 credits from the list below, these may include 30 credits of approproate level language aquisition modules or 30 credits from the list of Postgraduate Open Options.

 Literatures and Cultures

 Gender and Sexuality Studies